Four Statistically-Proven Ways To Identify Weirdos On A First Date

 ASK: Do you prefer the people in your life to be simple or complex?

-BECAUSE: This one question very strongly predicts a person's ideas on these divisive issues:
+BECAUSE: We were very surprised to find that this one question very strongly predicts a person's ideas on these divisive issues:

 - Should burning your country's flag be illegal?